founek2/IOT-Platform-integration/docs/usspa.md

 All communication is done via POST on url <https://in.usspa.cz/app/>.
 Requests body is send via `data` key as URL encoded body.

 ## Login
-This is used only for checking of valid sn/password combination.
-There is absolutely no security in place.
+This is used for checking of valid sn/password combination.
+Also, it seems to whitelist your IP address, so your API calls will not be rejected.
+Looks like they have some firewall in-place after all.
+Make sure to call login every 24 hours.

 Send this as data: `Login,SERIAL_NUMBER,PASSWORD` and expect one of these responses:
 - `ErrCode,1` - Invalid credentials